CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 ## Android Mobile SDK for Xamarin

-The Xamarin SDK libraries are:

 **MASFoundation**is the core MAS framework that handles the communication and authentication layer.
-With MASFoundation you can quickly build secure Xamarin apps using these built-in features:
+Quickly build secure Xamarin apps using these built-in features:

 - Authenticate with:
   - Device registration
-  - User login and client credentials
+  - User login and registered app
   - Fingerprint session lock
   - Single Sign-On
 - Securely access protected APIs that are configured with OAuth 2.0